Four Strategies for Improved Client-Designer Relationships

 - Critical success factor: Price-quality ratio.

-- Designer should know: Decision-makers and their criteria for providers; customers’ needs; ways to improve your own productivity
+- The designer should know: Decision-makers and their criteria for providers; customers’ needs; ways to improve your own productivity

 A project can be the start of a successful designer-client relationship.
 However, many clients feel that they have to tender each project, which makes this kind of relationship potentially transitory.